-If a feature length primarily (1) animated motion picture is produced partially with employees employed by Producer under this Agreement and partially with persons working in job categories referred to in this Basic Agreement who are not covered under this Agreement, the percentage payment required under subparagraphs (f)(2)(ii) and (iii) above shall be prorated by multiplying such percentage payment by a fraction whose numerator consists of the sum of the total below-the-line labor costs of individuals subject to the Basic Agreement working on the picture and the total below-the-line labor costs of individuals subject to The Animation Guild, Local #839 Agreement, if any, (whether such individuals are employed in production or post-production, but excluding distribution--distribution, for the purposes of this provision, shall include all laboratory work other than that performed by employees charged directly to a picture) and whose denominator consists of the sum of the total below-the-line labor costs of all individuals working on the picture in job categories referred to in this Basic Agreement and the total below-the-line labor costs of all individuals working on the picture in job categories referred to in The Animation Guild, Local #839 Agreement (whether in production or post-
+(1) If a feature length primarily animated motion picture is produced partially with employees employed by Producer under this Agreement and partially with persons working

+Individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement (but not the Local #871 Agreement covering Script Coordinators and Writers' Room Assistants) shall be considered "individuals subject to the Basic Agreement" and "employees employed by Producer under this Agreement" for purposes of subparagraph (c) and subparagraphs (f)(2)(v)(B)(1) and (2) of this Article XIX only and for no other purpose.
+Accordingly, when Producer is entitled to prorate hereunder, the salaries of all individuals employed under the Local #600 Amendment Agreement or the Local #871 Amendment Agreement (but not the Local #871 Agreement covering Script Coordinators and Writers' Room in job categories referred to in this Basic Agreement who are not covered under this Agreement, the percentage payment required under subparagraphs (f)(2)(ii) and (iii) above shall be prorated by multiplying such percentage payment by a fraction whose numerator consists of the sum of the total below-the-line labor costs of individuals subject to the Basic Agreement working on the picture and the total below-the-line labor costs of individuals subject to The Animation Guild, Local #839 Agreement, if any, (whether such individuals are employed in production or post-production, but excluding distribution--distribution, for the purposes of this provision, shall include all laboratory work other than that performed by employees charged directly to a picture) and whose denominator consists of the sum of the total below-the-line labor costs of all individuals working on the picture in job categories referred to in this Basic Agreement and the total below-the-line labor costs of all individuals working on the picture in job categories referred to in The Animation Guild, Local #839 Agreement (whether in production or post-production but excluding distribution-distribution, for the purposes of this provision, shall include all laboratory work other than that performed by employees charged directly to a picture).